 Common Mistakes to Avoid

-As a Senior Funeral Director, I have seen many families face distress because a donation plan fell through.
+Many families face distress because a donation plan fell through.
 Avoid these common pitfalls to ensure your wishes are honored:

-- Lacking a "Plan B": Programs can reach capacity, or a donor's medical condition might change at the last minute.
-Always have a secondary plan, such as direct cremation, in case of Body Donation Rejection Reasons.
+- Lacking a backup plan: Programs can reach capacity, or a donor's medical condition can change at the last minute.
+Always have a secondary plan, such as direct cremation, in case the donation is declined.

 - Not Formally Registering: Thinking "they'll just take me" can lead to complications.
 Formalizing your intent with a registry ensures the legal paperwork is ready when needed.